huggingface/open-r1/README.md

 ## Training models

 We support training models with either DDP or DeepSpeed ZeRO-2 and ZeRO-3.
-To switch between methods, simply change the path to the `accelerate` YAML config in `configs`.
+To switch between methods, simply change the path to the `recipes` YAML config in `accelerate_configs`.

 > [!NOTE]
 > The training commands below are configured for a node of 8 x H100s (80GB).
 For different hardware and topologies, you may need to tune the batch size and number of gradient accumulation steps.